The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 • Enough cores to handle modern engines plus background tasks without hitching

-• Good efficiency, because the best CPU is the one that does not cook your case
+• Good efficiency, because stability is easier when the CPU is not cooking your case

 AMD and Intel both have solid options here.
 If you want official specs and platform info, use their own pages: AMD, Intel.